BrandonQuintanilla/TODO-MVI/README.md

 ### Code metrics

-Compared to TODO-MVP, new classes were added for 1) setting the interfaces to help writing the MVI architecture and its components, 2) providing the ViewModel instances via the `ViewModelFactory`, and 3) handing the `Schedulers` that provide the working threads.
+Compared to TODO-MVP, new classes were added for 1) setting the interfaces to help writing the MVI architecture and its components, 2) providing the ViewModel instances via the `ViewModelFactory`, and 3) handling the `Schedulers` that provide the working threads.
 This amount of code is actually one big downside of this architecture but can easily be tackled by using [Kotlin](http://kotlinlang.org/).

 ```
 -------------------------------------------------------------------------------